AdobeDocs/pdfservices-api-documentation/src/pages/legacy-documentation/pdf-accessibility-auto-tag-api/quickstarts/nodejs/index.md

 const TAGGING_REPORT = OUTPUT_PATH + INPUT_PDF + "-tagging-report.xlsx";
 ```

 This defines what our output directory will be and optionally deletes it if it already exists.
 Then we define what PDF will be tagged.
-(You can download the source we used <a href="../../../../overview/pdf/Adobe_Accessibility_Auto_Tag_API_Sample.pdf" target="_blank">here</a>.)
+(You can download the source we used [here](../../../../overview/pdf/Adobe_Accessibility_Auto_Tag_API_Sample.pdf).)
 In a real application, these values would be typically be dynamic.

 3) Set the environment variables `PDF_SERVICES_CLIENT_ID` and `PDF_SERVICES_CLIENT_SECRET` by running the following commands and replacing placeholders `YOUR CLIENT ID` and `YOUR CLIENT SECRET` with the credentials present in `pdfservices-api-credentials.json` file:
 - **Windows:**